BBS may refer to any of the following:

-1. Short for BIOS Boot Specification, BBS is a BIOS feature that creates, maintains, and prioritizes all the Initial Program Load (IPL) devices.
-While the computer is booting, each IPL device is checked to see if it is bootable, if that device fails the BBS returns to the BIOS and attempts to load the next IPL.
+1. Short for BIOS boot specification, BBS is a BIOS (basic input/output system) feature that creates, maintains, and prioritizes all the IPL (initial program load) devices.
+While the computer is booting, each IPL device is checked to see if it's bootable.
+If a device fails, the BBS returns to the BIOS and attempts to load the next IPL.

 User1: That's pretty funny.

 <User2 logs off>

 <User2 comes back on later>